 Upholstered Mid-Century Modern Chairs

-Another look I’m starting to see a lot more of is dining chairs that are inspired by iconic mid-century modern designs, but that are upholstered rather than left as exposed plastic.
+I’m also starting to see a lot more upholstered dining chairs inspired by iconic mid-century modern designs.
 These are typically smaller than traditional upholstered chairs, but have a more elevated, less casual feel than the original mid-century designs they’re based on.
 The distinctive shapes and silhouettes maintain the playful, accessible feel of a mid-century aesthetic, but without the hard lines and modern materials that can make them clash with more traditional elements.
 If you’re looking to add a formal touch to a smaller space, this is an excellent way to do it.

 Fake An “Upholstered” Look With A Stylish Slipcover

 Last but not least are chairs inspired by a good old fashioned workaround.
-It’s long been tradition to cover up seating (from sofas to dining chairs) in order to protect them (from pets, kids, spills, and so on).
-But lately I’ve been seeing a lot of manufacturers making chairs designed to look like they have slipcovers…but that are actually just made with that extra fabric built in.
+It’s long been tradition to cover up seating in order to protect it (from pets, kids, spills, and so on).
+But lately I’ve been seeing a lot of chairs that look like they have slipcovers…right out of the box.
 The result?
 You get a chair that looks thoughtfully cared for, but also homey and inviting.
 While these faux slipcovers won’t actually do much to protect your chairs, they’re fantastic for creating a certain ambiance.
-Especially when the chairs are high-backed and otherwise very traditional, the slipcovers help you retain that elegant feel in a way that’s a bit more accessible.
+Especially on high-backed, otherwise very traditional chairs, the slipcovers helps retain that elegant feel in a way that’s more accessible.